Modellfan/CRC8-SAE-Reverse-Engineering-Tool/README.md

    - `mode learn` to find CRC parameters
    - `status` to view progress
    - `export` or `export fast` once learned
+5. Copy the exported data into the right file and recompile
-5. Use `mode validate` or `mode validate_fast` for live validation.
+6. Use `mode validate` or `mode validate_fast` for live validation.
-6. Use `mode bench` to compare normal vs fast implementation timing.
+7. Use `mode bench` to compare normal vs fast implementation timing.
    - Adjust iterations with `bench iters N` for precision.

 ---